-Early treatment before the onset of symptoms is recommended in the majority of patients with metastatic hormone-sensitive disease despite lack of randomised phase III data in this specific setting and specifically not with the combination therapies that are standard nowadays.

-A Cochrane analysis from 2019 about the topic concluded that early ADT probably extends time to death of any cause and time to death from PCa [1107].
-Since the analysis included only a very limited number of metastatic patients, the benefit of early ADT in this setting remains unproven.
-All of the trials testing the combination therapies in the metastatic hormone-sensitive setting also included asymptomatic patients.
+Early treatment before the onset of symptoms is recommended in the majority of patients with metastatic hormone-sensitive disease.
+A Cochrane analysis from 2019 about the topic concluded that early ADT probably extends time to death of any cause and time to death from PCa [1169], but the analysis included only a very limited number of metastatic patients.
+There is a lack of randomised phase III data in this specific setting and specifically not with the combination therapies that are standard nowadays, however data is accumulating for the use of long-term ADT earlier in the disease pathway.